 Orientation Programming for New Students

 After submitting your tuition deposit, you will receive an email that includes information on your next steps as a new graduate student.
-All new students must review the material in our Graduate Orientation Portal.
+All new students must review the material in our Graduate Online Orientation Portal.
 Through this portal you will:

 - Watch a video from your department's chair